Thomas Leigh Hare

 Sir Thomas Leigh Hare, 1st Baronet, (4 April 1859 – 22 February 1941) was a British Conservative politician and Member of Parliament.
 He represented South West Norfolk in the House of Commons between 1892 and 1906.

+Life

 Thomas Leigh Hare was the illegitimate son of Sir Thomas Hare, 2nd Baronet (1807–1880).
-He married Lady Ida Cathcart, daughter of Alan Cathcart, 3rd Earl Cathcart and Elizabeth Mary Crompton, on 24 July 1886.
-They had a daughter.

 He was commissioned as a sub-lieutenant in the part-time Norfolk Artillery Militia on 20 May 1876, later obtaining a regular commission as a lieutenant in the Scots Guards.
 He was re-appointed to the Norfolk Artillery Militia as a captain on 21 July 1894 and major on 7 May 1904.

 Hare and the Liberal Richard Winfrey fought four general elections against each other in South West Norfolk.
 Winfrey gained the seat at the third attempt and Hare tried to regain it in January 1910.